 The X8.2 coronal mass ejection has arrived.
 A weak impact was observed at 19:29 UTC with a minor increase in the solar speed, density and the total strength of the interplanetary field (Bt).
 This is without a doubt the glancing blow arrival of the X8.2 coronal mass ejection as the low energy protons measured by ACE/EPAM peaked at the moment of impact, a classic sign of a CME arrival.

-A southern extension of the northern hemisphere polar coronal hole is now facing Earth.
-It extended far enough towards the south to trigger our automated coronal hole detection system.
+A southern extension of the northern hemisphere polar coronal hole is facing our planet today.
+It is the same coronal hole that caused minor G1 geomagnetic storm conditions for four days last month.

 A lot of people come to SpaceWeatherLive to follow the Sun's activity or if there is aurora to be seen, but with more traffic comes higher server costs.
 Consider a donation if you enjoy SpaceWeatherLive so we can keep the website online!